 Balance exercises help prevent falls, a common problem in older adults.
 Falling can cause broken hips and other injuries that often lead to loss of independence.
 Some balance exercises build up your leg muscles, while others require simple activities such as briefly standing on one leg.

 Flexibility exercises help keep the muscles and joints in your body limber through stretching activities.
 The more flexible you keep your body, the less prone to injuries you are.

 No time is a better time than now to get your body in better physical shape.
 Start by choosing an activity that you will enjoy doing, and maybe find a friend to exercise with you.
 When beginning, ease into a program, have fun, and let the benefits of exercise keep you going strong.

 Avera Sacred Heart Wellness center offers over 150 group exercise classes per month.
 Many of these are specifically for seniors including our SilverSneakers® and Senior Toning classes.
-Arthritis water aerobics, general water aerobics and gentle yoga are great options as well.
-Call 605-668-8376 to see if you’re eligible for a free Wellness Center Membership through the SilverSneakers® program.
+Water aerobics, and gentle yoga are great options as well.
+Call 605-668-8357 to see if you’re eligible for a free Wellness Center Membership through the SilverSneakers® program.

 Avera Sacred Heart Wellness Center is now a Silver&Fit® participating fitness facility!

 Silver&Fit® is designed specifically to help older adults achieve better health through regular exercise and health education.
 Silver&Fit® provides eligible members with no-cost or low cost fitness memberships through arrangements with certain health plans.
 Silver&Fit® is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated.